Leaf-Agriculture/docs/docs/operations_endpoints.md

 Trimble
 ```

-When unsure about the format or there can be more than one format, the
+When unsure about the format or there can be more than one format in the same
-`provider` must be set to just `Leaf`.
-This way, Leaf will detect different
+zip, you can use our generic uploader and Leaf will detect the files present.
+For that, set `provider` to `Leaf` and don't include `fileFormat`.
-sources and file formats inside the zip in a number of different ways and
+Leaf will detect files present in a number of different ways and hierarchies and
-hierarchies and generate multiple separate file ids.
+create/return one file id for each detection.
+This is very important because it's
+slightly different than when uploading a zip file you are sure refers to the
+same operation and same provider, creating only one file even if the zip contains
+multiple files for the same operation

 <Tabs
   defaultValue="sh"